Waviz-Team/Waviz/README.md

 }
 ```

+*Note: Make sure the imported React component is wrapped in {brackets}.
+If not, the component will not render properly.*

 Just like from the Input class, you can also initialize the visualizer using mediaStream inputs instead.
 You would set the useRef directly at the top instead of assigning it to the audio.

 ```ts